ml-feeds/arxiv-ml-reviews/README.md

 * [**RSS feed**](https://us-east1-ml-feeds.cloudfunctions.net/arxiv-ml-reviews)

 ## Setup
-1. Ensure Python 3.8.
-1. In a new virtual environment or container, run `make install` from the project's directory.
+In a new Python 3.8 virtual environment or container, run `make install` from the project's directory.

 ## Usage commands
 ### refresh